 A crisis usually occurs when an asset bubble bursts suddenly.
 Assets can take many forms, such as stocks or real estate.
 The significance of the effect depends on how much money is invested in these assets.
 The more money invested, the worse the effect.

 Asset bubbles occur when the asset price continues to surge rapidly, far exceeding its fundamentals.
 Prices are no longer reasonable and far exceed their fair values.
-One of the causes is a speculative activity.
+One cause is speculative activity.

-Speculators are trying to take advantage of price increases in the short term.
-They buy assets only in the hope that they can later sell them back at a higher price.
-Purchases make prices skyrocket even more.
+Speculators try to take advantage of price increases in the short term.
+They buy assets only in the hope that they can later sell them back at a higher price, and their purchases make prices skyrocket even more.

-Having exceeded its fundamentals, it suddenly falls.
-That sparks panic, not only among speculators but other long-term investors.
+Having exceeded its fundamentals, it suddenly fell.
+That sparked panic, not only among speculators but also among other long-term investors.
 Households lost some of their wealth, and so did businesses.

 Balance of payments crisis